 This book will be of great interest to students and scholars of biomimetics, environmental literary studies/ecocriticism, and the environmental humanities.

 2. Interpretive Station: Bats and Biomimetic Sensors

 3. Interpretive Station: Social Insects and Robotic Swarms

 4. Interpretive Station: Social Robots and Other Trailside Companions

 5. Trail’s End: Burgers and Biomimetic Bodies

-James Barilla is associate professor in the MFA program at the University of South Carolina, where he teaches creative nonfiction and environmental writing.
+James Barilla is associate professor in the English Department at the University of South Carolina, where he teaches creative nonfiction and environmental writing in the MFA program.
 He is the author of two other books about the human relationship with the natural world, My Backyard Jungle and West with the Rise.